simdjson/simdjson/doc/basics.md

 ------------------

 - A recent compiler (LLVM clang6 or better, GNU GCC 7 or better, Visual Studio 2017 or better).
 We require C++11 support as a minimum.
 - A 64-bit system (ARM or x64 Intel/AMD).
 We run tests on macOS, freeBSD, Linux and Windows.
-We recommend that Visual Studio users  target a 64-bit build (x64).
+We recommend that Visual Studio users  target a 64-bit build (x64) instead of a 32-bit build (x86).

 Including simdjson